emsig/empymod/docs/manual/iocli.rst

 CLI
 ---

-The command-line interface is implemented for the top-level modelling routines :func:`empymod.model.bipole`, :func:`empymod.model.dipole`, :func:`empymod.model.loop`, and :func:`empymod.model.analytical`.
+The command-line interface is a simple wrapper for the main top-level modelling routines :func:`empymod.model.bipole`, :func:`empymod.model.dipole`, :func:`empymod.model.loop`, and :func:`empymod.model.analytical`.
 To call it you must write a json-file containing all your input parameters as described in the section `I/O`_.
 The basic syntax of the CLI is

 .. code-block:: console

-   empymod <routine> --input <file> --output <file>
+   empymod <routine> <inputfile> <outputfile>

 You can find some description as well by running the regular help